Kinloch Falconer

-Kinloch Falconer (October 28, 1838 - September 23, 1878) was a newspaper editor, officer in the Confederate Army, lawyer, and the 24th Mississippi Secretary of State.
+Kinloch Falconer (or Kinlock; October 28, 1838 – September 23, 1878) was an American newspaper editor, military officer, and lawyer, who served as the 24th Mississippi Secretary of State.

 Biography

 Falconer was born on October 28, 1838.
 He was the son of Colonel Thomas A. Falconer.
 He had a brother, Howard, who later became a member of the Mississippi House of Representatives.
+He graduated from the University of Mississippi in 1860 and was a member of the Delta Kappa Epsilon fraternity.
+After graduating, he worked at his father's newspaper, the Southern Herald, in Holly Springs.

+During the American Civil War, he enlisted in the 9th Mississippi Infantry Regiment on March 27, 1861, as a private.
+He was transferred to a clerk position, then was promoted to the rank of major.
+By the time he retired from the military, he was Assistant Adjutant General of Tennessee.

-He graduated from the University of Mississippi in 1860.
-He worked at his father Thomas Falconer's newspaper the Southern Herald in Holly Springs.
-Enlisting in the 9th Mississippi as a private, he later became an officer in the Confederate Army in the Civil War.
-Then, Falconer and his brother Howard set up a law practice in Holly Springs, Mississippi, the town in which they resided.
+Following the war, Falconer and his brother Howard set up a law practice in Holly Springs, Mississippi, the town in which they resided.
 His home was known as White Pillars and a postcard was made of it.
-A carte-de-visite was made of Falconer around 1867.
 The University of Mississippi Libraries have a collection of his papers.

-Political career

 On November 6, 1877, Falconer was elected as a Democrat to the position of Secretary of State of Mississippi.
 He assumed the position on January 1, 1878.
-During the Mississippi yellow fever epidemic of 1878, Falconer returned to Holly Springs to nurse his father and brother.
+During the Lower Mississippi Valley yellow fever epidemic of 1878, Falconer returned to Holly Springs to nurse his father and brother.
 He then buried them after they died of the fever.
-Soon after, Falconer died of the fever in Holly Springs as well, on September 23, 1878.
+Soon after, Falconer died there, on September 23, 1878, aged 39, also of yellow fever.